 Sour mango popsicle topping suggestions:

-Almost anything goes, topping wise, but I think my favorite were the ones finished with a little crushed rose petal powder.
-It brings a nice floral note that is unexpected in its relative subtlety!
-To make the powder, I used my spice mill to whizz up dried rose petals until they were a finely ground consistency.
+Almost anything goes, topping wise, but I think my favorite were the ones finished with dried rose petals.
+They bring a nice floral note that is unexpected in its relative subtlety!
+To make them into an easily sprinkled powder, I used my spice grinder to whizz up dried rose petals until they were a finely ground consistency.
 I also used it to break up the big pieces of crystallized ginger and coconut chips, too.

 - 1 cup / 240 ml full fat coconut milk